CheckPointSW/sourceguard-action/README.md

 # Check Point SourceGuard
  <img src="logo.svg" align="left"/>
-SourceGuard is designed to leverage Check Point's different prevention technologies and services, providing source-code security and visibility into the risk analysis of projects.
-With a simple, cross-platform CLI tool users can customize exclusions and control ignore list with easy integration to any pipeline.
+SourceGuard is designed to leverage Check Point's varied prevention technologies and services, providing source-code security and visibility.
+With a simple, cross-platform CLI tool users can customize exclusions and control an ignore list with easy integration into any pipeline.

 ## GitHub Integration

-The following istruction would enable fast and simple integration to your GitHub repo using [GitHub Actions](https://docs.github.com/en/actions).
+The following instructions would help you to perform a fast and simple integration to your GitHub repo workflow actions using [GitHub Actions](https://docs.github.com/en/actions).

 ### Add To Repo

-Add the following job to your workflow yml file under .github/workflows/
+Add this job to your workflow yml file under .github/workflows/

 ```
 name: My Workflow